jonross/kugl/README.md

 Or "koo-jull", if you prefer something less combative.

-"Kugel" is a casserole with varying degrees of cultural significance; use at own risk.
+"Kugel" is a casserole with varying degrees of cultural significance, and sounds too much like "Google".

 ## Rationale